-Redland Water is a Commercial Business Unit (CBU) of Redland City Council (Council).
+Redland Water is a commercial business unit (CBU) of Redland City Council (Council), as required under section 92AJ of the South-East Queensland Water (Distribution and Retail Restructuring) Act 2009.

 The Local Government Act 2009 (the Act) and the Local Government Regulation 2012 (the Regulation) govern the operation of business units run by local governments.